GCyganek/rapier-app/server/ENDPOINTS.md

 ## `join`

 Endpoint for judges to join the fight.
 Only previously selected judges can join the fight (they are identified by their ID).
-Endpoint checks if judge is allowed to join this fight, saves its socket and returns information about players and role of the judge.
+Endpoint checks if judge is allowed to join this fight, saves its socket and returns information about players, role of the judge and roles of other connected judges.
+It also send updates to other judges.
 Players have no points, there are no events in the events' history, timer is set to zero minutes.

 ### Parameters